ABOUT ASP / APPALACHIA

 HISTORY OF ASP

-The 2018 Appalachia Trip (through Appalachia Service Project, Inc.) is a mission trip sponsored by Friends of Appalachia Inc. Friends of Appalachia, Inc. (FOA) is a Trumbull, Connecticut based 501c3 Community Organization, open to all, which strives to educate and sensitize youth and adult volunteers to address the needs of the impoverished people in Central Appalachia.
+The 2020 Appalachia Trip (through Appalachia Service Project, Inc.) is a mission trip that FOA participates in.
+Friends of Appalachia Inc. Friends of Appalachia, Inc. (FOA) is a Trumbull, Connecticut based 501c3 Community Organization, open to all, which strives to educate and sensitize youth and adult volunteers to address the needs of the impoverished people in Central Appalachia.

 ASP was originally a program of the United Methodist church.
 Now, an independent, non-profit corporation.
 It is a christian ministry open to all participants and denomination.
 ASP encourages teens to understand their home repair work as “Faith in Action”.
 In their words: “ASP provides vital housing services to low-income families living in Central Appalachia as well as transformation life experienced to those we serve, volunteers offering their service, congregations involved with ASP, and entire communities.”

 ASP runs its Summer Program for either weeks each summer, at work centers throughout Tennessee, Kentucky, North Carolina, Virginia and West Virginia.
 Teens come from all over the country to do their week of work.
 The work the teens do basic home repair.
 To learn more about ASP, visit their website at www.asphome.org

 The Gospel of acceptance, love and sacrificial giving is needed by all..."As you do it unto one of the least of these my brethren, you do it unto me."
 This Gospel of Jesus, of acceptance, love and sacrificial giving is needed by all.
 As we experience this Gospel, we seek to share it with others.